mikelo/jogger/README.md

-#  minimalistic approach to JSON format logging
+#  minimalist approach to JSON format logging

 to build springboot app on openshift: